Elizabeth Claypole: Biography

-According to Ludlow and Heath, she interceded for the life of Dr. John Hewett, but her own letter on the discovery of the plot in which he had been engaged throws a doubt on this story.
+According to Ludlow and Heath, Claypole interceded for the life of Dr. John Hewett, but her own letter on the discovery of the plot in which he had been engaged throws a doubt on this story.
 Still she is said to have habitually interceded with her father for political offenders.
 Ludlow reported that her failure in this pleading may have contributed to her death, which happened soon after with the concurrence of an ulcer in her womb.
 "How many of the royalist prisoners got she not freed?
 How many did not she save from death whom the laws had condemned?"

 She was taken ill in June 1658, and her sickness was aggravated by the death of her youngest son, Oliver.
 The nature of her disease is variously stated: "The truth is," writes Fleetwood, "it's believed the physicians do not understand thoroughly her case".
-Clarendon, Heath, Bates, and other royalist writers represent her as upbraiding her father in her last moments with the blood he had shed.
+Clarendon, Heath, Bates, and other royalist writers represent her as upbraiding her father in her last moments for the blood he had shed.
 The first hint of this report occurs in a newsletter of 16 September, where it is said that the Lady Claypole "did on her deathbed beseech his highness to take away the high court of justice".

 She died on 6 August 1658, and the Mercurius Politicus in announcing her death describes her as "a lady of an excellent spirit and judgment, and of a most noble disposition, eminent in all princely qualities conjoined with sincere resentments of true religion and piety."
 She was buried on 10 August in Henry VII's chapel in Westminster Abbey.
-After the Restoration, Firth states in the Dictionary of National Biography that her body was exhumed, along with about twenty others, and placed into a pit in a graveyard near the back door of the prebendary's lodgings.Howell, p.
-678, quotes Neil History of the Puritans.
-However, Peter Gaunt states in the more recent Oxford Dictionary of National Biography that her body was allowed to remain in the Abbey.
-Dean Stanley, during his search for the body of James I, found it in situ in 1869.
+After the Restoration, Firth states in the Dictionary of National Biography that her body was exhumed, along with about twenty others, and placed into a pit in a graveyard near the back door of the prebendary's lodgings.
+However, in 1869 Dean Stanley conducted a search for the remains of James I, in the course of which he found the coffin of Lady Claypole, in the vault nearest to the dais west of Henry VII's tomb, with her name engraved on a silver coffin-plate.
+Peter Gaunt states in the Oxford Dictionary of National Biography that Claypole's body was allowed to remain in the Abbey.

 Of her four children, three sons and a daughter, Cromwell Claypole died in May 1678 unmarried; Henry is reported to have predeceased his brother; Oliver died in June 1658; and Martha died in January 1664.
 None left any descendants.